Key Takeaways

 If you disagree with the insurance company’s estimate of your unit’s replacement value, you may have to hire an appraiser to provide your own estimate.

-How much coverage do I need for my contents?
+How much coverage do I need for my belongings?

-Most insurance companies offer default limits for your contents, or belongings, but it usually does not cost much to increase this amount.
+Most insurance companies offer default limits for your contents, or belongings, but it usually doesn’t cost much to increase this amount.

 The best way to figure out how much contents coverage you need is to create a home inventory or an itemized list of your possessions and the value of each item or set.

-If the combined value of your possessions is greater than your insurance company’s default contents limit, you can typically increase your limit.
-Doing so tends to only increase your rate by a relatively small amount.
+If the combined value of your possessions is greater than your insurance company’s default contents limit, you can increase your limit.
+Doing so should only raise your rate by a small amount.

 Most insurance companies place sublimits on the coverage they provide for jewelry, artworks and other valuables.
 For example, most standard policies limit the total amount of coverage available for jewelry to $1,500.